ma-jetteleger/Toggle/Process/Description.md

 - A dot on a square indicates that, when it is targeted and toggled by another clicked square, it will toggle its own target(s) immediately as well

-The black and white rectangles that appear beneath the main array when hovering a square are showing you a prediction of the effect of clicking the hovered square.
-They indicate the predicted color of the squares above, should you click the square you are hovering.
+The black dots that appear beneath the main array when hovering a square are showing you a prediction of the effect of clicking the hovered square.
+They indicate which ones of the squares above are going to be toggled, should you click the square you are hovering.

 The buttons at the top-left side of the screen are, from left to right: